jackfranklin/javascriptplayground.com/_posts/2017-04-24-react-typescript.md

 Although TypeScript gives you a lot of checks on your code, I still wanted a linter to enforce some code style and quality checks.
 Much like ESLint to JavaScript, [TSLint](https://palantir.github.io/tslint/) is the best option for checking TypeScript files.
 It works in the same way as ESLint - with a set of rules that you enable or disable, and there's also a [TSLint-React](https://github.com/palantir/tslint-react) package to add React specific rules.

 You can configure TSLint via a `tslint.json` file and mine is below.
 I use both the `tslint:latest` and `tslint-react` presets, which enables a bunch of rules.
-I disagree with some of the defaults sthough so I override them - you might choose to do differently - this is up to you!
+I disagree with some of the defaults though so I override them - you might choose to do differently - this is up to you!

 ```js
 {